-OBESITY- having extra weight more than the healthy weight may make it difficult for a woman to conceive.
-Obese women may have hormonal imbalances which trigger both ovulation and menstrual flow problems.
-Moreover, obese women are at risk of miscarriages, gestational diabetes mellitus and premature labour.
+OBESITY- having extra weight more than a healthy weight may make it difficult for a woman to conceive.
+Obese women may have hormonal imbalances that trigger both ovulation and menstrual flow problems.
+Moreover, obese women are at risk of miscarriages, gestational diabetes mellitus, and premature labour.

 LOW BODY MASS INDEX (underweight)- underweight women have been found to have low estrogen levels in the body.
 Estrogen primarily functions as a female sex hormone enhancing the development of secondary sexual characteristics.
 Extrapolating from this point, women who are underweight may have irregular menses or go through an anovulatory period of 2-3 months which may make it difficult to conceive.

 COMMON POSTS: What Handwriting Say About Personality And Personality Traits